 Laura Heitman, MSW, LCSW

-To support these intentions, I offer the therapeutic intervention of AAT (Animal Assisted Therapy) as a trained and certified handler with a therapy dog, Skye, a 3 year old australian shepherd.
-AAT is a goal directed intervention that recognizes and promotes the bond that quickly develops between ourselves and animals to support the treatment process.
-In addition to AAT, I utilize CBT (Cognitive Behavioral Therapy), mindfulness based practices, motivational interviewing, SEL (Social Emotional Learning) and solution focused therapies.
+To support these intentions, I offer the therapeutic intervention of AAT (Animal Assisted Therapy) as a trained and certified handler with a therapy dog.
+Although at this time my sessions are via telehealth, my therapy dog will often be present in the sessions.
+AAT is a goal-directed intervention that recognizes and promotes the bond that quickly develops between ourselves and animals to support the treatment process.
+In addition to AAT, I utilize CBT (Cognitive Behavioral Therapy), mindfulness-based practices, motivational interviewing, SEL (Social Emotional Learning), and solution-focused therapies.

-I have worked in the public schools, in collaboration with educators, for many years, with an understanding of how social and emotional difficulties can impact a child’s school performance and social relationships.
+I have worked in public schools, in collaboration with educators, for many years, with an understanding of how social and emotional difficulties can impact a child’s school performance and social relationships.
 I have extensive experience in providing support for individuals with learning and developmental disabilities, including autism spectrum disorder.
-I also enjoy, and have experience in the areas of trauma, depression, anxiety, parenting, women’s issues and anger management.
-LGBT+ affirming.
+I also enjoy, and have experience in, the areas of trauma, depression, anxiety, parenting, women’s issues and anger management.
+LGBTQIA+ affirming.